-Are you passionate about promoting mental health and wellness within your community?
-Do you have personal experience navigating the challenges of mental illness and want to use your journey to help others?
-If so, LMU's Medi-Cal Peer Support Specialist Training Program is designed for you!
+Are you passionate about supporting mental health and wellness?
+Do you have personal experience navigating the challenges of mental illness or substance use, and want to turn that experience into a rewarding career helping others?
+LMU Extension’s Medi-Cal Peer Support Specialist Training is here to guide you on your journey.

 For more information, please contact us at Elizabeth.Tobias@lmu.edu